 This syndrome, which is related to pollen allergies, usually causes a mild reaction limited to the mouth and throat, as opposed to an anaphylactic reaction.
-The majority of patients who get that itchy-mouth feeling when eating raw carrots (or other fruits and vegetables) can safely eat those same foods when they are cooked.
+The majority of OAS patients who get an itchy mouth when eating OAS allergy triggers, such as carrots (or other fruits and vegetables), can safely eat those same foods when they are cooked.

 “It’s not true that patients with carrot allergies should avoid carrots.
 You can’t really make recommendations based on a laboratory study that has no patients in it,” Nowak-Wegrzyn told Allergic Living.
 “If you can tolerate carrots in cooked or baked form, you can continue eating it.”

 Occasionally, if eating carrots is also associated with stomach pain or diarrhea, patients may decide to avoid carrots altogether, she says.
 But only in rare cases does a carrot allergy cause a severe, full-body allergic reaction.